aliborji/ShapeDefense/README.md

 + 12/19/2019 - TBD

 ## Installation
-1. Installation
-2. Install PyTorch.
+1. Install PyTorch.
-Install the required python packages.
+2. Install the required python packages.
 All packages can be installed by running the following command:
 ```
 pip install -r requirements.txt
 ```